Advanced Forensic Nursing Care Post-Graduate Certificate Subspecialty

 Subspecialties are specialty areas not considered primary areas of advanced practice nursing.
 Students in all programs can add these subspecialties.

-The Advanced Forensic Nursing Care post graduate certificate subspecialty offers didactic and clinical courses to prepare advance practice nursing students who are trained, certified, and engaged in forensic practice as sexual assault nurse examiners (SANEs) in communities on a local, regional, and national level.
+The Advanced Forensic Nursing Care post-graduate certificate subspecialty offers didactic and clinical courses to prepare advancedpractice nursing students who are trained, certified, and engaged in forensic practice as sexual assault nurse examiners (SANEs) in communities on a local, regional, and national level.
 The program provides didactic and clinical education in forensic nursing science along with clinical skills simulation and practicum experiences specific to sexual trauma care using an innovative format designed to encourage further exploration in forensic nursing topics.
 Successful achievement of the professional and academic components of the project will result in students’ preparation to sit for national certification as Sexual Assault Nurse Examiners (SANEs) in adult (SANE-A) and/or pediatric (SANE-P) populations and SANEs who are prepared to improve outcomes related to the care of sexual assault victims in their respective communities.
+Students may apply for a $1,000 stipend while enrolled in NU 500.

 - NU 500 Exploring Cultures of Sexual Assault Victim Populations (2 credit hours)